uwejacobs/owm-weather/readme.txt

 == All features ==

 * Completely Free!
 No Ads!
 Donations are welcome.
 Thanks for your consideration.
-* Data provided by OpenWeatherMap with 200,000 cities worldwide and for any coordinates around the globe.
+* Data provided by OpenWeatherp with 200,000 cities worldwide and for any coordinates around the globe.
-* Built-in OpenWeatherMap API key for immediate testing.
+* Built-in OpenWeather API key for immediate testing.
-* Caching of OpenWeatherMap data for faster access and to avoid exceeding the dayly API key call limit.
+* Caching of OpenWeather data for faster access and to avoid exceeding the dayly API key call limit.
 * Configurable cache time.
 * Export, Import and Reset System settings.
 * Export and Import weather posts via the free default WordPress importer/exporter tool.